MartinBergk/sista/README.md

 # Snappy - Chat Application not made by me..
-Not even close!
-Its still me
+Not even close! changes
 Snappy is a chat application build with the power of MERN (MongoDB, Express, React, Node.js) Stack.

 ![login page](./images/snappy_login.png)